-Withdrawal and refunds of course fees after commencement:
+Withdrawal and refund of course fees after commencement:

 Following commencement of training, SpecTraining recognises that adult learners may encounter situations in their lives that may cause them to need to withdraw from training.
-In the case of individuals who have commenced training (i.e. attended workshops, submitted assessment pieces and/or RPL evidence for assessment), a pro-rata refund will be issued for any units for which assessments have not been commenced.
+In the case of individuals who have commenced training (i.e. attended workshops, submitted assessment pieces and/or RPL evidence for assessment), a pro-rata refund will may be issued for any units for which training has not been attended and/or assessments have not been commenced.
 Where the participant has completed all assessments for units, a Statement of Attainment will be issued to the student for those units.
-Depending upon the individual situation, students who withdraw may be offered a place on future courses at a preferential rate should they wish to recommence at a later date.
+Depending upon the individual situation, students who withdraw may be offered a place on a future course at a preferential rate should they wish to recommence at that time.
 Please discuss this with your SpecTraining representative.

 Withdrawal of individuals/groups from Corporate Courses:

 Courses run specifically for corporate clients incorporate background costs in the course fee structures quoted.
 As such, minimum numbers are applied to ensure these costs are covered.
-Where a corporate client agrees to the minimum panel of participants, course fee minimums also apply.
+Where a corporate client agrees to the minimum cohort number of participants, course fee minimums also apply.

 Where an individual withdraws/is withdrawn from non-accredited courses of one day or less, no refunds apply.